revarbat/muv/REFERENCE.md

         setname(obj, "Foobar");
     } catch();

-If you need to throw your own custom exception, you can do it with the `throw("MyError")` command.
+If you need to throw your own custom exception, you can do it like:

+    throw("MyError")

 MUF Interaction